zekroTJA/http-server/README.md

 > This implementation is for educational purpose only and should **never** be deployed
 > or used in any way.

+## Why?

+I am a web developer since around 2020 and have created several full stack web applications using multiple languages and frameworks.
+Therefore, I am fairly familiar with the HTTP protocol, but I never tried implementing it myself and only used HTTP libraries.

+Therefore this is a little educational project to implement a simple HTTP/1.1 file server.
+Feel free to use it as inspiration or reference point for your own implementation journey.

 ## Resources

 Here is a list of resources I've used to build this implementation.